The Accredited Claims attorneys path for VA Claimants

-Path 3: Working with a VA-Accredited Claims Attorneys or Claims Agent
+Path 3: The Accredited Attorney Path for VA Claimants; working with VA-Accredited Attorney or Claims Agent

 The Claims Attorney Path

-How Do Accredited Claims Attorneys Support a VA Claim?
+How Accredited Claims Attorneys Support a VA Claim

 What is an Accredited Claims Agent?